-The hosting industry is packed with affiliate marketers pushing expensive hosts they've never used.
-That's exactly why we built HostList โ to give you honest data on 28,000+ hosting companies without the BS.
+The hosting space is swamped with affiliates shilling pricey plans they have never touched.
+That is why we built HostList, to give you straight data on 28,000+ hosting companies without the BS.

 Start With Your Real Requirements, Not Marketing Hype

-Most people choose hosting backwards.
-They see "unlimited bandwidth" and "99.9% uptime guaranteed" and think they've found a winner.
+Most people shop for hosting backwards.
+They see “unlimited bandwidth” and “99.9% uptime guaranteed” and think job done.
 Wrong.

-- What's your traffic?
-If you're getting under 10,000 monthly visitors, you don't need a $100/month VPS.
-Shared hosting works fine.
+- What is your traffic?
+Under 10,000 monthly visitors does not need a $100 per month VPS.
+Shared hosting is fine.

-- What CMS are you using?
-WordPress has different requirements than static sites or custom applications.
+- Which CMS?
+WordPress needs different tuning than static sites or custom apps.

 - Where are your visitors?
-A US host won't work well for a UK audience.
+A US host is a poor fit for a UK audience.

-- What's your technical skill level?
-Managed hosting costs more but saves time if you can't troubleshoot server issues.
+- What is your technical skill?
+Managed hosting costs more but saves hours if you cannot troubleshoot servers.

-I had a client spending $300/month on dedicated hosting for a brochure site getting 500 monthly visitors.
-We moved them to $12/month shared hosting with zero performance difference.
-Don't overpay for resources you'll never use.
+I had a client paying $300 per month for a dedicated box to serve a brochure site with 500 monthly visitors.
+We moved them to $12 per month shared hosting with no drop in performance.
+Do not pay for capacity you will never touch.

 Performance Trumps Everything Else

-Your host can make or break your site's performance.
-I've seen identical WordPress sites load in 800ms on one host and 4+ seconds on another.
+Your host shapes your speed.
+I have seen identical WordPress builds load in 800 ms on one host and in 4+ seconds on another.

-Server hardware matters more than "unlimited" resources.
-SSD storage is standard now, but NVMe is faster.
-Look for hosts mentioning their server specs โ CPU, RAM, and storage type.
+Server hardware beats “unlimited” on a pricing page.
+SSD is baseline now, NVMe is faster.
+Favour hosts that publish CPU, RAM, and storage type.

-CDN integration can save you.
-A good host either includes a CDN or makes it easy to set up.
-Cloudflare integration is common and effective.
+CDN integration helps massively.
+A solid host includes a CDN or makes setup painless.
+Cloudflare is common and effective.

-Caching is crucial for WordPress.
-Server-level caching (like LiteSpeed Cache) performs better than plugin-only solutions.
+Caching is critical for WordPress.
+Server-level caching such as LiteSpeed Cache outperforms plugin-only setups.

 PHP version and configuration.
-Newer PHP versions are significantly faster.
-Hosts stuck on PHP 7.4 or older are red flags.
+Newer PHP releases are much faster.
+Hosts stuck on PHP 7.4 or older are a red flag.

-Our HostScore system measures real performance data across thousands of hosts.
-Don't just trust marketing claims โ look for actual speed test results.
+Our HostScore system tracks real performance data across thousands of hosts.
+Do not swallow marketing claims, look for measured speed results.

 Location Matters More Than You Think

-Physics still applies to the internet.
-Data travels at the speed of light, which sounds fast until you're serving a London visitor from a Dallas data center.
+Physics still rules the internet.
+Data travels at the speed of light, which sounds quick until a London visitor hits a server in Dallas.

-If your audience is primarily in one region, choose a host with data centers there.
-For UK businesses, consider UK-based hosting providers with London or Manchester data centers.
+If most of your users are in one region, pick a host with data centres there.
+For UK businesses, consider UK-based hosting providers with London or Manchester data centres.

 Support Quality Separates Good Hosts From Great Ones

-Check their support channels.
-Live chat is convenient but often handled by level-1 technicians reading scripts.
-Phone support usually connects you to more experienced staff.
+Check their channels.
+Live chat is handy but often staffed by script-readers.
+Phone support usually lands you with people who can think.

-I once had a client's e-commerce site go down during a product launch.
-Their host's "24/7 support" took 6 hours to restore a simple database backup.
-That downtime cost thousands in lost sales.
+A client’s e-commerce site died during a launch.
+Their “24/7 support” took six hours to restore a basic database backup.
+That delay cost thousands in sales.

 Pricing Red Flags and Hidden Costs

-Setup fees and migration costs.
-Reputable hosts rarely charge setup fees in 2024.
-Migration fees should be clearly stated upfront.
+Setup and migration fees.
+Reputable hosts rarely charge setup.
+Migration costs should be clear up front.

 Resource overage charges.
-"Unlimited" hosting isn't actually unlimited.
-Check what happens when you exceed their acceptable use policy.
+“Unlimited” is not unlimited.
+See what happens when you cross their acceptable use line.

-Add-on service costs.
-SSL certificates, backups, and security features are often extra.
-Factor these into your total cost.
+Add-on costs.
+SSL, backups, and security tools are often extra.
+Include them in your total.

-I've seen clients get hit with $500 bills because they exceeded bandwidth on an "unlimited" plan.
-Read the terms of service โ boring but necessary.
+I have seen clients slapped with $500 because they exceeded bandwidth on an “unlimited” plan.
+Read the terms of service.
+Boring, necessary.

 Shared vs. VPS vs. Dedicated: What You Actually Need

-The hosting type you need depends on your site's requirements, not what sounds impressive.
+The right hosting type depends on your site’s needs, not on what sounds impressive in a meeting.

 Shared Hosting: Still Viable for Most Sites

-Despite what VPS evangelists claim, shared hosting works fine for most websites.
-Modern shared hosting uses resource isolation and SSD storage that would have been considered premium a few years ago.
+Despite the VPS cheerleaders, shared hosting is fine for most websites.
+Modern shared plans use resource isolation and SSD storage that would have counted as premium not long ago.

 Choose shared hosting if:

-- Your site doesn't require custom server software
+- Your site does not require custom server software

 - You want someone else handling server management